 There are four types of specialty aquarium sands, and pool sand is a reasonable substitute for one type, but not for all four.

-An ideal but expensive option for planted freshwater aquariums is using a special plant sand made from crushed ceramics.
+An ideal but expensive option for planted freshwater aquariums is using special plant sand made from crushed ceramics.
 These products provide plants with essential nutrients and minerals and help boost their growth.
-Pool sands lack these vital nutrients, since they’re just sand.
+Pool sands lack these vital nutrients since they’re just sand.

-Sand for marine and reef tanks often contains crushed coral or calcium carbonate, which alter the aquarium’s pH and increase the water’s hardness.
+Sand for marine and reef tanks often contains crushed coral or calcium carbonate, which alters the aquarium’s pH and increases the water’s hardness.
 “Live” aquarium sands come packed in fresh or saltwater and contain living colonies of bacteria to help jump-start your tank’s nitrogen cycle.
 Pool sand isn’t a viable substitute for either of these products.

 Children’s Play Sand